portneon/trading/README.md

 # Crypto/Stock Trading Simulator

 A real-time trading simulator that visualizes market data and allows users to paper trade (simulate buy/sell) assets.
-Built with Next.js and Express, integrating with the Finnhub API for market data.
+Built with Next.js and Express, using a backend simulation engine for market data.

 ## Features